caps-tum/HiSEP-Q-2.0/README.md

 **A RISC-V Vector Extension Architecture for Scalable Qubit Control**

 HiSEP-Q 2.0 is a quantum control processor that extends the RISC-V V (RVV) vector ISA with four new quantum instructions.
-A single RISC-V program can configure, schedule, and fire gates across up to 256 physical qubits — no separate pulse sequencer required.
+A single RISC-V program can configure, schedule, and fire gates across up to 256 physical qubits (can be easily extended to reconfig vector settings) — no separate pulse sequencer required.

 ---